PurplePotato0915/PP_Bioinformatics/README.md

 # PP_Bioinformatics
-Fundamental codes for bioinformatics with R and Python This is an on-going project starting on November 23rd, 2023.
+Fundamental codes for bioinformatics with R and Python.
+This is an on-going project starting on November 23rd, 2023.
 Expected contents:
 (1) Single Cell RNA/TCR/BCR sequencing data analysis;